 - Opera News

-Engagements in the 2019-20 season include Cio-Cio San in Madame Butterfly with Knoxville Opera, Micaëla in Carmen with Pittsburgh Opera, Soprano Soloist in Beethoven's Missa Solemnis with Glacier Symphony Orchestra and more!
+Engagements in the 2021-2022 season have included Micaëla in Carmen with Pittsburgh Opera, Soprano Soloist in Mozart's: Requiem with Glacier Symphony Orchestra and more!

 An experienced performer of contemporary opera roles, Pastin has performed in the world premieres of Ben Moore’s Enemies, A Love Story (Masha) with Palm Beach Opera, Henry Mollicone’s Gabriel’s Daughter (Lucinda) with Central City Opera, and Markus Fagerudd’s Free Will (Gazardiel) with the Savonlinna Opera Festival.
 Other performance credits include the East Coast premiere of Ricky Ian Gordon’s The Grapes of Wrath (Rosasharn), Otello (Desdemona), The Rape of Lucretia (Female Chorus), Cosi fan Tutte (Fiordiligi), and Le Nozze di Figaro (Contessa Almaviva) with Pittsburgh Opera; La bohème (Mimì) at London’s Royal Albert Hall, and with Santa Fe Opera, Manitoba Opera, Nashville Opera, and Arizona Opera; Don Giovanni (Donna Anna) and Pagliacci (Nedda) with Austin Opera; I Capuleti e i Montecchi (Giulietta) with Annapolis Opera; Otello (Desdemona), La bohème (Mimi), La traviata (Violetta), and Le nozze di Figaro (Countess) with Syracuse Opera; and productions of Carmen (Micaëla) with Fresno Grand Opera, Northern Lights Music Festival, Finger Lakes Opera, and as Frasquita with Dallas Opera.